nroi/flexo/flexo/terminology.md

 2. The provider is unreliable and therefore not able to complete this order.

 The first case is considered a user error which flexo cannot fix.
 The second case, however, can be salvaged by trying another provider.
-It is flexos primary purpose to
+It is flexo's primary purpose to
 * Select reliable providers in order to reduce the likelihood of failing jobs, and
 * provide fast failover to another provider if one job fails.